SeattleTestbed/docs/EducationalAssignments/ABStoragePartTwo.md

 Within the context of this assignment these design paradigms translate to:

  * Accuracy: The security layer should only stop certain actions from being blocked.
 All other actions should be allowed.
-For example, if an app tries to read data from a valid file, this must succeed as per normal and must not be blocked.
+For example, if an app tries to read data from the backup file, this must succeed as per normal and must not be blocked.
 All situations that are not described above must match that of the underlying API.

  * Efficiency: The security layer should use a minimum number of resources, so performance is not compromised.
 For example, keeping a complete copy of every file on disk in memory would be forbidden.

  * Security: The attacker should not be able to circumvent the security layer.
-Hence, if the attacker can cause an invalid file to be read or can write to a valid file, then the security is compromised, for example.
+For example, if the attacker can cause an invalid file to be saved, read the "write to" file, or can write to the backup file we read from, then the security is compromised.

 You will submit a zip file containing all of the tests you have created.
 You will gain points for every student's reference monitor you find a flaw in.
 It is good if multiple tests of yours break a student's reference monitor, but you gain the same number of tests whether one or more tests break the layer.